ZaddikDev/TrackEditorOverhaul/README.md

 # Track Editor Overhaul
 A ROBOBEAT Demo mod that overhauls the track editor.
+It currently adds:
+- A text input to the BPM editor so you don't have to painfully choose with the slider.

+### Warning!
+> This mod is in alpha!
+A lot of key features are missing.
+They will be added as development progresses.

 ## Installing
 > These are instructions for setting up the game to **install** the mod.
 If you want to set up the game for contributing,f ollow all steps but the final one and head to the [Contributing](#contributing) section.